 Soccer Olympian & Sports Analyst

-National Advisory Board, Trainers - SF Bay Area
+National Advisory Board, Trainer - SF Bay Area

 Danielle Slaton was hired as the Director of the Jerry Smith Coaching for Life Academy in September of 2015.
 Slaton graduated from Santa Clara in 2002 with a degree in Psychology and earned her Master's Degree in Sports Administration from Northwestern in 2010.
 She helped captain the Broncos to the 2001 national championship and was named the College Cup Defensive MVP.
 She was also a three-time All-American and the 2001 NCAA Scholar Athlete of the Year.